kate-bagenzo/strawberry-starter/src/posts/example_posts/installation.md

         - If you want, you can instead add a blog post to the navbar by adding `tags: navbar` to its front matter.
             - In fact, if you've noticed, this very installation guide has such a tag!
 If the difference between .md files in `posts` and `info` is confusing to you, don't worry.
 The main difference is that only `posts` will appear in "Latest posts" or "All posts", while `info`s will only appear in the navbar.

+You'll also notice an `#updates` link in the navbar, which leads to a tag view of a bunch of update posts.
+This is a minifeed - a way to make little posts that won't clog up your "All Posts" or RSS Feed.
+Kind of like a mix between social media sites & blogging!
+If you want, you can learn more about this at the [Advanced Features Guide](/posts/example_posts/advanced-features/), but if it doesn't sound interesting to you, you can just delete everything in `_includes/navbar.html`.

 ## Favicon and Preview
 There are two last things you want to customize: